-Can be Truth in Television
+Can be Truth in Television.

 - During an old Jimmy Olsen comic, Jimmy awakens from a dream where he is married to Lucy Lane, only for her to keep harassing him about his bond with Superman at every turn.
-When she calls him saying that she no longer has a date for that night and would he like to take her out, Jimmy retorts that he definitely won't after the way she kept messing with his and Superman's relationship.
+When she calls him saying that she no longer has a date for that night and asks if he would like to take her out, Jimmy retorts that he definitely won't after the way she kept messing with his and Superman's relationship.